Insights

 Residents living in these areas also have higher mortality and incidence rates for other cancers, including colorectal, liver, stomach and lung.
 Additional research shows that individuals living in areas of greater social need have lower rates of all recommended cancer screenings, leading to higher incidence rates.
 Black people have the highest mortality rates for all cancers at 166.7 deaths per 100,000 compared to 144.1 overall.

-Screening levels haven’t bounced back in a post-pandemic world
+Cervical cancer screening levels haven’t bounced back

 When 2021 cervical cancer screening rates are broken down geographically, there are significant differences among the regions.